sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `null`

-Format will allow you to change the return value from the Sugarcoat `Promise`.
-When used with the `--output` flag in the CLI, Sugarcoat will give you the format you selected(`'json'` or `'html'`) directly in your CLI.
-If you are running Sugarcoat as a module, the return value from the Sugarcoat `Promise` will be the format you selected(`'json'` or `'html'`). *Note: This is best when used with the CLI's `--output` flag.*
+Format will allow you to change the return value from Sugarcoat's `Promise`.
+The two options are `'json'` or `'html'`.
+When used with the `--output` flag in the CLI, Sugarcoat will return the format you selected directly in your CLI.
+If you are running Sugarcoat as a module, the return value from the `Promise` will be the selected format. *Note: This is best when used with the CLI's `--output` flag.*

 ### `log` ###